zehra-krts/data-collection-and-scraping/contacts_information_scraper/README.md

-# Office Contacts Scraper (Anonymized Example)
+# Office Contacts Scraper

-This folder contains an anonymized version of a web scraping workflow used to extract office contact information from member detail pages on a directory-style website.
+This folder contains an anonymized example of an end-to-end scraping and data-cleaning workflow.
-All domain names, company information, and sensitive details have been fully removed for confidentiality.
+All domain names, company details, and sensitive project information have been removed for confidentiality.
+The purpose of this example is to demonstrate the structure and logic used in real data-collection projects.

+## Overview

+This project automates the extraction and cleaning of office contact information from directory-style member pages.
+It includes both the scraping workflow and the data-processing pipeline used to prepare a clean mailing dataset.

-### Key Features
+Key components:
-- Automated page fetching using Selenium
+- Automated page fetching with **Selenium**
+- Structured HTML parsing using **BeautifulSoup**
+- Wide → long data transformation
+- Duplicate removal and field standardization
+- Email validation and cleanup
+- Export of a ready-to-use dataset

+## Notebook Files

+### **1. `office_contacts_all.ipynb`**
+This notebook demonstrates a fully anonymized scraping workflow, including:

+- WebDriver setup
+- Access validation (login required / restricted / OK)
-- Extraction of structured contact data using BeautifulSoup
+- Extraction of multiple contact blocks per company
-- Support for multiple contacts per company (wide → long format)
+- Incremental CSV writing (wide format)
 - Logging system for resumable scraping

-- CSV export for both wide and long datasets
+---

-### Files
+### **2. `clean_contacts_for_mailing.ipynb`**
-- `office_contacts_all_clean.ipynb` — Main anonymized scraping notebook
-- `members_raw.csv` — Example input file with placeholder URLs
+This notebook performs data cleaning and prepares the dataset for outreach or analysis:

+- Removing empty or duplicate rows
+- Normalizing field values
+- Extracting contact names & emails from wide columns
+- Converting to long format
+- Email validation rules
+- Exporting `clean_mailing_list.csv`

+## Purpose

-This example demonstrates my experience working with data collection, automation, and data processing using Python.
+This anonymized example reflects my experience with:

+- Web scraping and automation
+- Data extraction and transformation
+- Building robust and resumable scraping workflows
+- Cleaning real-world datasets for practical use

+It demonstrates end-to-end data engineering logic without revealing any confidential project details.

+## Notes

+- All URLs, HTML structures, and company names have been replaced with placeholders.
+- The logic reflects real project work but is safe for public sharing.
+- This folder is part of my **data-collection-and-scraping** learning portfolio.